jimniels/blog/_drafts/2018-11-05-pathnames-to-subdomains.md

 ### Deploy Scripts

 As mentioned, many of my sites were “dynamic” in that they were compiled to static files from source data.
 In a few cases, I had deploy scripts which would compile the content and commit the files to a `gh-pages` branch, so as to not sully up my source code with compiled files.
-Netlify obviated the need for any of this trickery by deploying from a build folder that’s not under source control.
+Netlify obviated the need for any of this trickery by building the entire site to a directory not under source control then deploying from it.

 ![Screenshot of git diff removing build scripts]({{ site.imageurl }}/2018/pathnames-to-subdomains-sassme-deploy-script-removal.png)